 "I was so scared my eyes would be closed forever, but now I can see properly.
 I can run!
 I can plant my seeds and sell my vegetables.
 When my son comes, I will see him at the end of the street!"

-Four out of five people who are blind don’t need to be.
+An estimated 9 out of 10 people who are blind don’t need to be.
 They simply need access to eye care.

 We work to end avoidable blindness in the Pacific by making sure everyone has access to the eye care they so desperately need — even those living in remote and isolated areas.